 - Cut or reduce soft drinks/beer.
-Not only does this allow more spare calories for food, you will save money drinking water at any restaurant.
+Not only does this allow more spare calories for food, you will also save money by drinking water at restaurants.
 Personally, I prefer to eat my calories than drink ’em.

 - Reduce simple carbs (white rice, bread, sugar) at night before bed.
 Simple carbs are the body’s instant energy source, if you’re inactive, your body will store the excess as fat.

 - Best time to walk, jog or run is in the morning.

 - Cut or reduce fatty foods, look for alternatives.
 For example, mayonnaise is incredibly fatty, a good alternative is extra virgin olive oil based mayo (healthy fat) or miracle whip, which can reduce fat calories/calories by as much as 50%.

 - Ease into it.
 Don’t go full blown, 1,800 calorie diet to start.
 This is dangerous and taxing on your body.
 Reduce snacks each week until you reach three whole meals a day.

 - Consider what you eat for breakfast.
 Cereal and bagels are going to leave you hungry mid-way to lunch.
 Consider eggs, fruit, and oatmeal (if you sweeten your oatmeal, consider omitting the fruit, as fruit has a lot of natural sugars in it).
 Oatmeal is great because it’s a complex carb, which takes your body longer to digest (keeping you fuller, longer).
 Be careful what you add to your coffee.
 Read labels.

 - You can do it.
 You can.
 The battle begins and ends in your mind.
 You have control over your thoughts and ultimately your actions.